aaron-imbrock/kubernetes-the-hard-way-amd64/README.md

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
-It's the same as Hightower's k-t-hard-way guide except `downloads.txt` is updated for v1.31.2 k8s on the amd64 architecture.
+It's the same as Hightower's original kubernetes-the-hard-way guide except `downloads.txt` is updated for v1.31.2 k8s on the amd64 architecture.

 This guide is not for someone looking for a fully automated tool to bring up a Kubernetes cluster.
 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.